the global carbon market opportunity.

 The global average price of carbon must rise about five-fold by 2030 and seventeen-fold by 2050 if we are to meet the Paris climate goal

-Yet, globally, portfolios are almost universally short carbon.
+Yet our research shows that, globally, portfolios are almost universally short carbon.
 Few investors take into account the real and serious risks that the climate transition brings, and many are exposed to the risk of a sudden carbon price “squeeze” should regulations and climate commitments tighten.

 …we aim to capture the most attractive risk/return opportunities in this new set of assets that we believe will underpin the transition to a CLIC® economy